turingschool/curriculum/source/projects/jsblogger.markdown

 #### Completing the Article Links

-Back to `/app/views/articles/index.html.erb`...

-Find where, in the middle of the view, we have this line:
+Back in `/app/views/articles/index.html.erb`, find where we have this line:

 ```ruby
 <%= article.title %>